Invasion of the Body Snatchers: Plot

-A psychiatrist, Dr. Hill, is called to the emergency room of a Los Angeles hospital, where a highly agitated man is being held in custody.
-The man identifies himself as a doctor, and recounts, in flashback, the events leading up to his arrest and arrival at the hospital.
+A psychiatrist, Dr. Hill, is called to a Los Angeles hospital, where a man named Dr. Miles Bennell is being held in custody.
+Miles recounts the events leading up to his arrest and arrival at the hospital.

-In the nearby town of Santa Mira, Dr. Miles Bennell sees a number of patients apparently suffering from Capgras delusion, the belief that their relatives have been replaced with identical-looking impostors.
-Returning from a trip, he meets his former girlfriend, Becky Driscoll, who has recently come back to town after a divorce.
-Becky's cousin Wilma expresses the same fear about her Uncle Ira, with whom she lives.

-That evening, Miles and Becky are urgently called to the home of Bennell's friend, Jack Belicec, who has found what appears to be a dead body in his home.
-Inexplicably, it has no discernible facial features or fingerprints.
-To their horror, within a short period of time it begins to take on the exact physical features of Belicec.
-Later, another body is found in Becky's basement that is her exact duplicate.
-When Bennell calls psychiatrist Dr. Dan Kauffman to the scene, the bodies have mysteriously disappeared.
+In the nearby town of Santa Mira, Miles sees a number of patients suffering from the belief that their relatives have been replaced with identical-looking impostors.
+Psychiatrist Dr. Dan Kauffman assures Miles that these cases are merely a mass hysteria.
+Miles's ex-girlfriend Becky Driscoll has recently come back to town after settling a divorce, and they rekindle their relationship.
+The couple are called to the home of Miles's friend Jack Belicec, who has found a body in his basement.
+It has no features or fingerprints, but under their observation it takes on the features of Jack.
+Remembering that Becky's father was uncharacteristically emerging from his basement, Miles searches there and finds a duplicate of Becky.
+When Miles calls Dan to the scene, the bodies have disappeared, and Dan tells Miles that he is falling for the same hysteria.

-The following night, Bennell, Becky, Jack, and Jack's wife Teddy again find duplicates of themselves, emerging from giant seed pods in Bennell's greenhouse.
-They conclude that the townspeople are being replaced while asleep with exact physical copies.
-Bennell tries to make a long-distance call to federal authorities, but the phone operator claims that the lines are all busy and he cannot be put through, so Jack and Teddy drive off to seek help in the next town.
-Bennell and Becky soon realize that all of the town's inhabitants have been replaced and are devoid of any sort of humanity.
-They hide at Bennell's office for the night, vowing to stay awake so as not to be replaced by their duplicates.
+Distraught by the incidents, Jack and his wife Teddy spend the night at Miles's place.
+They find duplicates of themselves emerging from pods in Miles's greenhouse and conclude that the townspeople are being replaced while asleep with copies.
+Miles tries to make a call to authorities, but the operator claims that all lines are busy and he cannot be put through, so Jack and Teddy drive off to seek help in the next town.
+Miles and Becky realize that all of Santa Mira's inhabitants have been replaced.
+They hide at Miles's office for the night.